By Jennifer Paddock

 responsibility of the holder of those exclusive rights to pay the

-.
+associated costs.
 This is another exception to the golden rules

 and can be seen as a fair exchange in the agreement between